 As described above under "Narrative Disclosure to Executive Compensation Tables," the Company has entered into agreements with each of the Named Executive Officers currently employed by the Company that provides benefits that may become payable to the executives in connection with a termination of their employment.
-The Company has also entered into agreements with each of these Named Executive Officers that provides benefits that may become payable to the executive officer is entitled to receive severance payable to the executive officer is entitled to receive severance benefits in connection with a termination of employment under both their severance agreement and their change in control agreement, the executive shall be entitled to receive the benefits from both agreements.
-The first table below indicates the benefits that would be payable to each executive if a termination of employment in the circumstances described above had occurred on December 31, 2013 outside of a change in control.
+The Company has also entered into agreements with each of these Named Executive Officers that provides benefits that may become payable to the executives in connection with a change in control of the Company.
+If in the event the Named Executive Officer is entitled to receive severance benefits in connection with a termination of employment under both their severance agreement and their change in control agreement, the executive shall be entitled to receive the benefits from both agreements.
+The first table below indicates the benefits that would be payable to each executive if a termination of employment in the circumstances described above had occurred on December 31, 2014 outside of a change in control.
 The second table below indicates the benefits that would be payable to each executive if a change in control of the Company and such a termination of employment had occurred on that date.